dev-010-010/my-profile/README.md

 # my-profile

-I am student in the Dept.of computer science and engineering,SEOULTECH.
+I am a student in the Dept.of computer science and engineering,SEOULTECH.

 my interests are
 * 🎮 computer games:especially single games